Scenic Cycling Routes

 40–65 miles, hilly terrain

 After breakfast, we venture to the lovely countryside of Coffee County.
-Thirty miles of rolling terrain will take us to our picnic lunch by Big Falls within the grounds of Old Stone Fort State Park.
-This 3 - 5 foot expansive falls is one of the most photographed sites in Middle Tennessee.
-Take a few minutes to explore the waterfalls and walk the easy trail of this Archeaological Park thought to be the site of a 2000 year old ceremonial ground for Native Americans.
-After lunch, continue pedaling to the big climb of the day -- up to the Cumberland Plateau.
+Thirty miles of rolling terrain will take us to our picnic lunch within the grounds of Old Stone Fort State Park.
+This 3 – 5 foot expansive falls is one of the most photographed sites in Middle Tennessee.
+Take a few minutes to explore the waterfalls and walk the easy trail of this Archaeological Park thought to be the site of a 2000 year old ceremonial ground for Native Americans.
+After lunch, continue pedaling to the big climb of the day — up to the Cumberland Plateau.
 Once on top, you will find the small town of Monteagle and the Monteagle Inn, our gracious home for two nights.

 Day 3

-50–50 miles, hilly terrain
+25–50 miles, hilly terrain

 Day 4